ProgramadoresSemPatria/TropaDoEinstein-module-code-breakers/README.md

 - On successful login (validated by the presence of a user ID), the user is redirected to the home page using router.push("/").

+# Register Page

+The RegisterPage component provides users the ability to register for an account by entering their name, email, and password.
+It uses Firebase for authentication and database storage.
+The page is styled using Material-UI components and integrates form validation with react-hook-form and Zod.

+## Features

+**User Registration**

+- Allows users to register by entering their name, email, and password.
+- Upon successful registration, the user's data is saved to Firebase Realtime Database.

+**Form Validation**

+- Utilizes react-hook-form for handling form submissions.
+- Leverages Zod and its resolver for schema-based validation to ensure correct data input.

+**Error Handling**

+- Displays user-friendly error messages for:
+- Email already in use.
+- Other authentication errors.

+**Navigation**

+- Redirects users to the login page (/login) after successful registration.

 # Contexts

 To ensure that the code would be clean and the application would have access to all of the shared states, we've encapsulate the context into a single wrapper which is called **ProviderWrapper**.